The Big Bang Theory Recap: Shrugs, Not Hugs

 The Big Bang Theory

-A little more than halfway through season 10, I’ve gotta be honest: It’s taking some effort to focus on these Big Bang Theory episodes lately.
+A little more than halfway through season ten, I’ve gotta be honest: It’s taking some effort to focus on these Big Bang Theory episodes lately.
 If the writers are out of ideas, I’m running out of ways to express why I’m feeling so lukewarm about them.
-And speaking of feeling…
+And speaking of feeling …

 As for storyline B, Penny and Leonard are fighting (again), because one of them thinks the other is taking their relationship for granted (again).
 Penny has invited her brother Randall, the recently paroled drug dealer, to stay at Casa Hofstadter while she tries to help him get a job at her company.
 Leonard’s ticked off that she didn’t consult him about this beforehand, while she points out that he didn’t consult her about turning Sheldon’s old bedroom into a gaming room (and is unamused when he suggests his plan to place a scented candle inside would have made it their gaming room).
 The solution: Penny will uninvite her brother, but she’s going to tell her dad that Leonard is the one who doesn’t want Randall to stay with them.
 You know, the truth.
 Or, as Penny puts it, “I’m going to throw you [under the bus] so hard I might actually win a stuffed animal.”

-I’m also mad at that storyline because it initially hinted at the possible return of the always great Jack McBrayer, who guest starred as Randall in the season 10 premiere.
+I’m also mad at that storyline because it initially hinted at the possible return of the always great Jack McBrayer, who guest-starred as Randall in the season ten premiere.
 Don’t toy with me like that, TBBT!

-Then there was the episode’s final storyline, in which Raj, after yet another breakup, decides to invite some of his exes to his apartment for a live version of a comment card, so he can find out why none of his romantic relationships work out.
+Then there was the episode’s final storyline, in which Raj — after yet another breakup — decides to invite some of his exes to his apartment for a live version of a comment card, so he can find out why none of his romantic relationships work out.
 It’s a pretty funny idea, and the fact that Howard joins in the session to take notes for Raj should have ensured it was the best part of the installment, but … not so much.
 It doesn’t help that none of Raj’s exes — including Lucy, two Emilys, and a Claire — were particularly compelling to begin with.
 But there’s nothing fresh about the information he gleans from this meeting, which is ultimately an exercise in self-abuse.
-The women broke up with him because he’s needy, he’s a mama’s (and daddy’s) boy, he’s vain, and there were issues in the bedroom — all reasons we the audience and Raj the dumped were privy to at the time of each breakup.
-Making this, yet again, seem like little more than a reason to poke fun at Raj’s perpetual single status, which the writers have been doing all the way back to before Raj got past the selective mutism that prevented him from being speaking in front of women.
+The women broke up with him because he’s needy, a mama’s (and daddy’s) boy, and vain, plus there were issues in the bedroom — all reasons we the audience and Raj the dumped were privy to at the time of each breakup.
+Making this, yet again, seem like little more than a reason to poke fun at Raj’s perpetually single status, which the writers have been doing all the way back to before Raj got past the selective mutism that prevented him from speaking in front of women.

 The Raj storyline even ends with a nod to one of the other running Raj jokes: that he and Howard may be destined to be a romantic couple.
 To try to cheer his buddy up after all his exes leave his apartment, Howard tells him that if, in 30 years, Raj is still single and things haven’t worked out between Bernadette and Howard, they can marry each other.
 Raj says his first reaction to that scenario would be to pursue Bernie, but when Howard tells him Stuart has already called dibs on her, they start discussing the ins and outs of a Wolowitz-Koothrappali pairing, and Raj begins to nag Howard about his health.